This post was originally written about seven years ago, and now with another kid about to start kindergarten this fall. I thought I’d update it!

 When packing their lunch box, remember to pack easy to open stuff, that your child can open themselves.
 The lunch helpers will be there to help, but it may take a while for them to get to your child.

-Also, from our experience they have a snack before or after lunch time to hold them off for the day.
-Just be sure to pack a healthy one.
+Also, from our experience they have a snack after lunch time to hold them off for the day.

 Check out this list for school lunches and snacks suggestions we have.